 Still jet-lagged, I woke up at 4:30 AM and found Arthur already feeding his brood of animals – chickens, hens, roosters, fighting cocks, quails, ducks, geese, dogs, love birds, and two pigs – and so I chatted with him for a while.

-Like the Filipino male living in the province, Arthur is a fighting cock aficionado.
-He and his wife, Carol, also operate a small store that primarily sells livestock feeds and other needs of the cockfight enthusiast along the main highway about half a mile from their house.
+Like the Filipino male living in the province, Arthur is a ‘sabong‘ (cock fighting) aficionado.
+He and his wife, Carol, also operate a small store that primarily sells livestock feed and other necessities for cockfight enthusiasts, located along the main highway about half a mile from their house.

 Up before dawn, Arthur feeds his flock of animals.